huntergdavis/huntergdavis.github.io/_posts/2022-01-10-coaching-new-leaders-during-covid.markdown

 Here's the scenario(s)  (this line of coaching is fairly universal):

-> A newly promoted leader is struggling with the loss of peer relationships on their team
+> 1. A newly promoted leader is struggling with the loss of peer relationships on their team.
-> A newly remote leader is struggling with building team culture over the internet
+> 2. A newly remote leader is struggling with building team culture over the internet.
-> A leader is struggling to connect with a new team
+> 3. A leader is struggling to connect with a new team.

 Here's the pitch: